 I think this piece of the Trump story has been overlooked.

-How many media folks have actually asked Donald Trump or any of his key supporters?
+How many media folks have actually asked Donald Trump or any of his key supporters, hey, what does that hat mean?

-You're wearing this hat that says Make America Great Again.
+You're wearing this hat that says make America great again.

-When exactly was America great, and not just for white men with money like Donald Trump, but when was it great for people of color?
+And not just for white men with money like Donald Trump, but when was it great for people of color?

-When was it great for LGBT folks?
+When was it great for LGBT folk?

 When was it great for women as women?